Dustin Hopkins

-Dustin Hopkins (born October 1, 1990) is an American football placekicker for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Florida State and was drafted by the Buffalo Bills in the sixth round of the 2013 NFL Draft.
-Hopkins was a member of Washington Redskins / Football Team from 2015 until being released in 2021.
+Dustin Cole Hopkins (born October 1, 1990) is an American professional football placekicker.
+He played college football for the Florida State Seminoles and was selected by the Buffalo Bills in the sixth round of the 2013 NFL draft.

 College career

 Hopkins was recruited by Florida State when then Seminoles special teams coordinator Jody Allen watched high school game film of Hopkins's kickoffs.
 Interest was also shown by Notre Dame.
 As a freshman in 2009, Hopkins hit 19 of 27 field goals, or approximately 70%, over the course of 2009.
 On November 13, 2010, against Clemson, Florida State, who was trailing the entire game, made a comeback in the 4th quarter.
 With less than a minute left in regulation, tied at 13, Florida State marched down into Clemson territory, where, with 3 seconds left, Hopkins made a 55-yard field goal to win the game.

 In 2011, while playing against Wake Forest, Hopkins kicked his 109th point after touchdown (PAT) in a row, breaking the previous FSU record.
 He would not miss a PAT until September 8, 2012, leaving him at 145 successful attempts, the sixth longest streak in NCAA history.
-On November 18, 2012, Hopkins set the NCAA Division I FBS record for career points scored by a kicker at 442 points with a 26-yard field goal in the second quarter versus the Maryland Terrapins.
+On November 18, 2012, Hopkins set the Football Bowl Subdivision record for career points scored by a kicker at 442 points with a 26-yard field goal in the second quarter versus the Maryland Terrapins.
 Hopkins would finish the day with six more points upping the record to 448 points.
 His record for most career field goals was later broken in 2016 by Arizona State University kicker Zane Gonzalez.

 Professional career

 Buffalo Bills

-Hopkins was drafted by the Buffalo Bills in the sixth round with the 177th overall pick in the 2013 NFL Draft, joining punter Shawn Powell and quarterback EJ Manuel, his former teammates at Florida State.
+Hopkins was selected by the Buffalo Bills in the sixth round with the 177th overall pick in the 2013 NFL draft, joining punter Shawn Powell and quarterback EJ Manuel, his former teammates at Florida State.

-On May 10, 2013, Hopkins signed a four-year contract with the Buffalo Bills.
+On May 10, 2013, Hopkins signed a four-year contract with the Bills.

 On August 19, 2013, Hopkins was named the starting placekicker over veteran Rian Lindell.
 On September 2, 2013, Hopkins was revealed to have sustained a groin injury.
 This prompted the Bills to sign Dan Carpenter.
 Due to a slow recovery from that injury and the need to further open roster spots, Hopkins was placed on injured reserve following Week 5.

 Hopkins was given a chance to earn back his roster spot during the 2014 season, but lost the kicking competition to Carpenter; the Bills released Hopkins on August 25, 2014.